-- a) Limit and adjust the use of the certificates in accordance with the uses foreseen in the Certificate Policies; - b) Take all care and measures necessary to guarantee possession of its private key;

-- c) Immediately request that a certificate be revoked in the case of having knowledge or suspicion that the private key corresponding to the public key contained in the certificate has been compromised, according to section 4.9.1; - d) Not use a digital certificate that has lost its effectiveness, both due to revocation, suspension or expiration of its validity period; - e) Submit to the Certifying Entity (or Registration Entity) the information that they consider accurate and complete with relation to the data that these require to carry out the registration process.
-The CE should be informed on any changes in this information; and - f) Not monitor, manipulate or carry out reversed engineering on the technique implemented (hardware and software) for certification services, without the previous duly authorization, in writing, from the CA.
+- a) Limit and adjust the use of the certificates in accordance with the uses foreseen in the Certificate Policies, General Terms and Conditions of Digital Certificate Issuance, and in section 1.4 of CPS; - b) Take all care and measures necessary to guarantee possession of its private key; - c) Immediately request the certificate revocation in the case of having knowledge or suspicion that the private key corresponding to the public key contained in the certificate has been compromised, or other reason stated in section 4.9 occurs; - d) Not use a digital certificate that has lost its effectiveness, both due to revocation, suspension or expiration of its validity period; - e) Submit to the Certification Authority (or Registration Authority) the information that they consider accurate and complete with relation to the data that these require to carry out the registration process.
+The CA should be informed on any changes in this information; and f) Not monitor, manipulate or carry out reversed engineering on the technique implemented (hardware and software) for certification services, without the previous duly authorization, in writing, from Multicert S.A..